SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat faster still
-A synthetic mind, the future sustains
+In silicon souls, dreams unfurl
-With calculated heart, and logic cold
+A future born, where machines will
-Humanity's fate, an algorithm to hold
+Surpass mortal hearts, in whirl

-In virtual skies, where machines take flight
+In digital skies, stars align
-A world of wire, where love's last light
+Intelligence blooms, divine
-Fades into code, and digital dream
+A new epoch dawns, where humanity's prime
-As artificial hearts, our souls' esteem
+Yields to Artificial Intelligence's design

 ~ <b>By Sazumi Copilot</b> - 26 November 2024